TheShadowtf/Let-Me-Speak/README.md

 - Host a server directly from the LMS app (like TeamSpeak)
 - Optional pre-hosted relay servers for NAT traversal
 - Invite-based access to group channels
+- **Pre-hosted servers support up to 10 users per channel**
+- **Self-hosted servers have no strict user limit — depends on host machine hardware and network**

 ### 🔐 Privacy & Security
 - **End-to-end encryption** for messages